SteveBowden/voicesignin/README.md

 # voicesignin
 This repo contains snippets, samples and contributions to client and server side code interacting with the voicesignin API.

-Grab the code snippets from here and get your API keys from the voicesignin.com <a href="https://developer.voicesignin.com target="_blank">developer portal</a>
+Grab the code snippets from here and get your API keys from the voicesignin.com developer portal (https://developer.voicesignin.com).

 Voicesignin is a an innovative way for developers to authenticate their users' sessions on voice first services such as Alexa without having to link a device with an account.
 This is for situations when the service consumer is at a friend's house or using a shared public device.
 The voicesignin.com service requires a simple multifactor check which is achieved by pushing a request to a user rather than traditional MFA which would require users to awkwardly quote six digit numbers before the code times out.